guilhermealacoc/guilhermealacoc/README.md

 # :octocat: About Me:
 Hey!
 I'm Guilherme!
-I'm a backend developer! <br>I'm currently working on Web Apps and APIs <br>Learning technologies for web and automation. <br>Interested in data analysis and computer vision/OCR
+I'm a full stack developer! <br>I'm currently working on Web Apps and APIs <br>Learning technologies for web and automation. <br>Interested in data analysis and computer vision/OCR

 ## 🌐 Socials: